-The scores of students who sit for a Comprehensive Exam without receiving prior approval from the Graduate School will be voided.
+The scores of students who sit for a Comprehensive Exam without receiving certification to sit for the exam from the graduate program and prior approval from the Graduate School will be voided.

 If a student fails the Comprehensive Examination, at least one semester must intervene before the second examination is given.
 If the student fails this examination a second time, the student will be dismissed from further graduate study.